ObjectModules/deploy/[Mapping]-Overall.md

 ##Displaying
 You can consider that the diagram as shown above stand as our basic diagram of a mapping.
 This diagram is presenting when a process is assigned to do a routine task.
 ###Employments
+We shall do the displaying for three (3) employments of four (4) repositories each.
+Each will need to be arranged as below:
 ![hyipworld flow](https://hyipworld.github.io/images/github/doc/figure5.png)
 #What's Next
 You have come to the end of our concept.
 Hopefully you can follow and enable to understand to what we have explained.